influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withRequiredDuringSchedulingIgnoredDuringExecutionMixin(requiredDuringSchedulingIgnoredDuringExecution)
 ```

-If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
+"If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
 If the anti-affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
-When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied.
+When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied."

 **Note:** This function appends passed data to existing values

 ## obj spec.alertmanagerConfigNamespaceSelector

-Namespaces to be selected for AlertmanagerConfig discovery.
-If nil, only check own namespace.
+"Namespaces to be selected for AlertmanagerConfig discovery.
+If nil, only check own namespace."

 ### fn spec.alertmanagerConfigNamespaceSelector.withMatchExpressions